 I also remember watching two different Cuban chefs, my co-workers, making large batches in the banquet kitchen, but with differences based on how their parents made it.
 Additionally, I feel like Cuban food is close to Haitian comfort food, always having a side of rice and stewed meats and fish with sauce, with long sliced onions and bell pepper, and the "you better not forget" side of fried plantains.

 This might be because the Caribbean islands have significant African and European influence.
 For example, check out African food from Ghana to Nigeria; you'll see a lot of dishes served with a side of fried plantain and rice.
-And on top of that, you can also see the European, Spanish, and French influence from the rich tomato-based sauces popularly used in many recipes.
+On top of that, you can also see the European, Spanish, and French influence from the rich tomato-based sauces popularly used in many recipes.

-Ingredients and Instructions
+Ingredients and Steps

 Suggested Sides